West Orange Animal Welfare League

 VOLUNTEERING AND DONATIONS

 The West Orange Animal Welfare League (WOAWL) is a totally volunteer, non-profit, 501(c)(3) organization.
-We welcome new volunteers and donations to help us continue our work rescuing stray and abandoned pets.
+We welcome new volunteers (over 18 years old, please) and donations to help us continue our work rescuing stray and abandoned pets.
 Contributions are deductible for tax purposes as allowed by law. ...
 Please make all checks payable to the West Orange Animal Welfare League (WOAWL), and mail to: WOAWL, P.O.
 Box 232, West Orange, NJ 07052 .....Thank you, thank, you, thank you!!!

 There are many volunteer opportunities available which would allow working with animals or applying your personal area of expertise to an important cause.
 Volunteers are needed to work at adoption days, transport animals to the vet, socialize animals, and become foster families.
 Some of the volunteer opportunities that do not require contact with animals are: fundraising, public outreach and education, graphic design, printing, special event coordination, legal counseling and more.